 Did you know that according to multiple studies, a lot of relationships have ended before, during, and after Valentine’s Day?
 Save your relationship by reading these 5 ways Valentines is ruining your love life.

 Enroll in our life-changing course

 Do you want to learn how to become a more zealous, faithful, and effective Christian?
 If yes, let our best online course, Becoming Christians Academy be your guide.
 In this course, you will receive powerful insights and practical lessons that you can apply in your daily life.
 Sign up today!

 Valentine’s Day is touted as a day to celebrate love.
-However, do you know that multiple studies have shown that couples are more likely to break up weeks before and after February 14?
+However, did you know that multiple studies have shown that couples are more likely to break up weeks before and after February 14?
 Sounds crazy, right?
 But this is not something that is made up.

 Many people believe that Valentine’s Day should be celebrated by couples who love each other.
 However, if you are going to ask God, you would be surprised to know what He thinks about Valentine’s Day!
-Be sure to read my blog, “10 Simple but Powerful Reasons Christians Should not Celebrate Valentine’s Day.”
+Be sure to read my blog, “10 Simple but Powerful Reasons Christians Should Not Celebrate Valentine’s Day.”

 For those who are still thinking of celebrating Valentine’s Day, I want to share with you the different ways it is actually destroying your relationship rather than building it!

 Here are the five surprising ways.